 “As an alum, a faculty member, and an administrator, I have been committed to this great university and its journey toward excellence for more than 45 years.
 I am deeply honored to be asked to serve in this role.”

 He became interim dean of what is now the Tickle College of Engineering in 2008 before assuming the role permanently the following year.
-His time as dean saw massive growth in the college, including a near doubling of its student body, doctoral enrollment, and graduation rates; the addition of 42 new faculty positions, more than doubling the number of endowed positions, and the hiring of 12 UT–Oak Ridge National Laboratory Governor’s Chairs; construction of the Min H. Kao Electrical Engineering and Computer Science Building and the John D. Tickle Engineering Building, with a new $129 million engineering complex in the design phase; and an improvement in student quality, with incoming freshmen in the college now averaging a GPA of 4.05 and an ACT math score of 30.5.
+His time as dean saw massive growth in the college, including a near doubling of its student body and doctoral enrollment; the addition of 42 new faculty positions, more than doubling the number of endowed positions, and the hiring of 12 UT–Oak Ridge National Laboratory Governor’s Chairs; construction of the Min H. Kao Electrical Engineering and Computer Science Building and the John D. Tickle Engineering Building, with a new $129 million engineering complex in the construction phase; and an improvement in student quality, with incoming freshmen in the college now averaging a GPA of 4.05 and an ACT math score of 30.5.

 Davis was named Macebearer, UT Knoxville’s highest faculty honor, in 2003.

 The US Environmental Protection Agency, Department of Energy, and Department of Transportation; the National Science Foundation; ORNL; and the American Society for Engineering Education have all recognized Davis for his service and accomplishments.
 He is a member of the Air and Waste Management Association, a fellow of the American Society of Engineering Education, and a board-certified member of the American Academy of Environmental Engineering and Science.

 He and his wife, Sylvia, have been married nearly 50 years.
 They have two children and three grandchildren.